a-a-ron/oldap/README.md

-# oldap
+# Learning Open LDAP
-notes for learning Open LDAP
+A repo documenting notes on creating an Open LDAP server and connecting it to AWS.